chemistzombie/chemistzombie.github.io/events/pvzw-history.md

 Initial release of PvZ2 on iOS.
 It was soft launched in Australia first before the international release.
 I remember some people asking on how to download it when they're not in Australia.

 ### August
+International releease of PvZ2 on iOS.

 ## 2014
 Unfortunately I don't remember much about 2014, since that was when I left the wiki for a few months and didn't make a return until the end of the year, but I do know there was a drama involving Napalm Rosalina.
 Nonetheless I still don't really get what happened.
 Some users have told me that they were blocked due to them having an alt account that was abused to get them promoted easily.

 Garden Warfare was released. ~~wonshu jokes incoming from this point on.~~

+PvZA was shut down possibly due to its lack of popularity

 ## 2015
 "AbramR" vandal attack.
 It was suspected ThePurplePi did this, but we decided to unblock him after certain discussions.
 This was a horrible idea: turns out it was him who did it all along, and he tried to make some excuses to avoid getting blocked.
 Of course, he also did some sketchy things like cheating edits with automated scripts (which counted as fluff editing, and you weren't allowed to use it in the first place without using bots) and removing warnings and block messages, not to mention he used profanity when removing a message on the forum (this was before swearing was allowed in limited cases), saying ["disqualified vote bitch"](https://plantsvszombies.fandom.com/wiki/Thread:424968?action=history&sort=of&page=3).

 ## 2016
 * Garden Warfare 2 released. ~~I was mostly only hyped for MOAR TWO SHOED ZOMBIES.~~